 Measuring, sampling, monitoring and reporting

-Affected parties – Dischargers will need to assess current monitoring, sampling and reporting requirements and determine whether changes will need to occur in order to comply with the revised ammonia criteria requirements.
+Affected parties – Dischargers will need to assess their current monitoring, sampling and reporting requirements and determine whether changes are needed to comply with the revised ammonia criteria requirements.

 DEQ staff – Permitting staff may develop internal and external monitoring and sampling guidance documents, including revisions to the Reasonable Potential Analysis workbook, to assure that the revised ammonia criteria are correctly implemented.